JacksWebBrand/surface-go-wifi-working/README.md

 Firmware change to make the ath10k  wifi on the Microsoft Surface Go (and other computers using the same wireless card) work in Linux.
+This is not a brand new fix, but it is the easiest way to go about it on the internet (that I can see).

 1. If you don't know which ath10k folder to place the updated bin file:
 	- REPLACE the 'ath10k' folder in /lib64/firmware/'ath10k' with the one in this repository.